-Natural hybrids are known between A. decurrens and A. baileyana, A. dealbata, A. mearnsii, and A. mearnsii will hybridize in cultivation (New, 1984).
+Acacia decurrens is a diploid chromosome number of 26 (Huang et al., 1989) and haploid number of 13 (Singhal et al., 1990).
+Natural hybrids are known between A. decurrens and A. baileyana, A. dealbata and A. mearnsii, and A. mearnsii will hybridize in cultivation (New, 1984).
 Philp and Sherry (1946, 1949) reviewed the incidence of hybrids between A. decurrens and A. mearnsii with a view to improving forestry stock.
 Features of such hybrids are discussed by Moffett (1965a, b) and Moffett and Nixon (1958).
-A. baileyana and A. decurrens are known to hybridize quite frequently and the hybrids appear to be more susceptible to insect galls than either parent species (Burbidge and Gray, 1970).
+Acacia baileyana and A. decurrens are known to hybridize quite frequently and the hybrids appear to be more susceptible to insect galls than either parent species (Burbidge and Gray, 1970).
 Moran et al. (1989) included A. decurrens in an allozyme study to estimate overall genetic diversity in species of Acacia relative to A. mangium.
 Based on plants from the Goulburn population, A. decurrens had similar levels of expected heterozygosity relative to the other Acacia species tested.
-The Australian Tree Seed Centre (ATSC), CSIRO Forestry and Forest Products, Canberra, Australia, supplies research seedlots for provenance or progeny trials which have been collected from throughout the natural range of A. decurrens.
+The Australian Tree Seed Centre (ATSC), CSIRO Forestry and Forest Products, Canberra, Australia, supplies research seed lots for provenance or progeny trials which have been collected from throughout the natural range of A. decurrens.
 A list of other Australian government and private seed suppliers is also available from ATSC.

-Flowers are produced during July, August and early September but may vary with seasonal conditions, locality and particularly altitude (Clemson, 1985).
-Morrison and Davies (1991) indicate a longer flowering period extending from June to early December.
+Flowers are produced during winter and early spring (in the Southern Hemisphere July, August and early September; and January to April in the Northern Hemisphere) but may vary with seasonal conditions, locality and particularly altitude (Clemson, 1985).
+In Australia, Morrison and Davies (1991) indicate a longer flowering period extending from June to early December.
 The time between flowering and pod maturation is 5-6 months (Boland, 1987) but pods are not produced every year (Pryor and Banks, 1991).
-It is a relatively short-lived species that declines in vigour after 10-15 years (Pryor and Banks, 1991).
+The foliage exhibits a diurnal rhythm of pinnule movement in which the leaves open by day and close by night (Boland, 1987).